chrivand/talos_blog_to_casebook/README.md

   python3.6 rss_feed_to_casebook.py
   ```

 16. You are now done.

+## Notes and Road Map
-Please feel free to have to use **crontab** to run the script every day.
+* Please feel free to have to use **crontab** to run the script every day.
 The script will handle this, and only create a new casebook if a new blog is added.
+There is detailed information on how to use that here: https://pypi.org/project/python-crontab/.
+* Otherwise you can also use a function I previously wrote, which is the **intervalScheduler** function in this script: https://github.com/chrivand/Firepower_O365_Feed_Parser/blob/VERSION-3.0/O365WebServiceParser.py.
+* This script works with the Talos RSS feed, but potentially it will also work with other RSS feeds.
+You will need to change the **url_feed** variable to another RSS feed.
+Also, you might need to clean the hyperlinks etc. out of the blogs in a different way (even though I am doing this quite generic).
+* I will keep updating this script and otherwise you can also do a pull request with an update.